jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 harmony is that investigation into the nature of sounding bodies which produced _the mathematical definitions of the consonant intervals_.
 These defi- nitions are ascribed to Pythagoras; but are, without doubt, much older than he.
-The well-known legend about the blacksmith's hammers of different weights, which led Pythagoras to the discovery of the relative numerical proportions of the intervals, is physically false as to its central fact.
+The well-known legend about the blacksmith’s hammers of different weights, which led Pythagoras to the discovery of the relative numerical proportions of the intervals, is physically false as to its central fact.
 Py- thagoras very likely got his facts about intervals, as determined by measur-